 Miasma, Intelligence vs Constitution, Medium Range

-The spellcrafter creates a thick fog in a 10' radius, dealing 1d4 poison damage per mp for a round.
-Miasma damages for every action a target is within the fog and the mage can increase the poison damage by 1d4 per mp, up to CPB.
+The spellcrafter creates a thick fog in a 10' radius, dealing 1d4 poison damage per mp for a round per CPB.
+Miasma damages for every action a target is within the fog.
+Applying CM to Miasma adds -1 per MP to all actions while inside the miasma and for an action per MP outside of it.

 Falgus Shells, Mp equal to the amount of mp the spell normally costs.